When it comes to storage on the cloud, we fall in one of three categories:

 large, durable, long-term file container accessible via HTTPS.
 It’s kind of a Dropbox for applications and servers.

 Depending on your use case, you can use block storage to create volumes and run databases, mail servers, file servers or any workload that focuses on data durabiliy and/or performance.
-It comes in three different flavors, depending on the IOPS you may need:
+It comes in four different flavors, depending on the IOPS you may need:

 - Standard: 100 IOPS